From water depletion to water pollution, understand why and what you can do.

 I have seen with my own eyes the unsafe work conditions that Indonesian garment workers face.
 I have seen chemicals discharged into local waterways.
 But, I have also seen an anthropologist turn a family business into a plant-based natural dye house that captures the water used in the dyeing process and filtrates the dyes through the use of plants.
 There is hope.
 This became the drive behind Corethics Waste 4 Wealth Project.

 A Curious Beginning

-Corethics began from a love of Indonesia, through connections with local people, a deep sense of curiosity for culture, for the natural environment, and for travel.
+Corethics began from a love of Indonesia, through connections with local people, a deep sense of curiosity for culture, the natural environment, and travel.
 Attempting to narrow our scope down to one island was tough.
-In my research I explored “What is the impact of Mass Tourism on life in Bali, Lombok, and Sumbawa?”.
+In my research, I explored “What is the impact of Mass Tourism on life in Bali, Lombok, and Sumbawa?”.

 “tourism industry was adversely affecting local people, their land, and their wellbeing”